mattpe/ucad/01-getting-started.md

 - Programming language is a tool for writing code, specifying algorithms, and instructing a computer.
 - Framework is a higher-level structural foundation that provides guidelines, pre-written code, and tools for building applications in a specific domain.
 Developers often use programming languages within the context of a framework to streamline the development process and adhere to best practices for a particular type of application, such as web development or mobile app development.
 - Running environment, often referred to as the "runtime environment" or simply the "runtime," is the software and hardware infrastructure where the server-side code of an application executes.
 This environment provides the necessary resources and services for the server-side code to run, handle requests, process data, and generate responses.
-- All permanent data used by the application itself or saved by the users of the application is stored in the database
+- All permanent data used by the application itself or saved by the users of the application is stored in the database.
-- Relational databases like MySQL, PostgreSQL, and NoSQL databases like MongoDB, Cassandra, and Redis are commonly used for storing and retrieving data in web applications.
+  - Relational databases like MySQL, MariaDB, PostgreSQL, and/or NoSQL databases like MongoDB, Cassandra, and Redis are commonly used for storing and retrieving persistent data in web applications.

 ### Python